davidmalcolm/texi2rst/output/_build/html/_sources/arrays-of-length-zero.txt

-Non-empty initialization of zero-length arrays is treated like any case where there are more initializer elements than the array holds, in that a suitable warning about excess elements in array is given, and the excess elements (all of them, in this case) are ignored.
+Non-empty initialization of zero-length arrays is treated like any case where there are more initializer elements than the array holds, in that a suitable warning about 'excess elements in array' is given, and the excess elements (all of them, in this case) are ignored.

 GCC allows static initialization of flexible array members.